marcobrianovich/starwars/Adventure1_Children_Of_War.md

 > **Voice 2 (Commander Pirvee)** We sent recruitment squads to outlying villages, we picked up 40 human younglings that meet the requirements for storm trooper training, they are currently being held in a makeshift camp at Docking Yard 79, you may send a transporter immediately. \
 > **Voice 1** We are currently too stretched to spare a transporter, I've sanctioned the services of a local slave trader called Mansar Dred.
 He'll arrive at Docking Yard 79 in three days, ensure that you cooperate fully, I expect those recruits to start indoctrination within 5 days.
 Get it done, commander.
 General Pryde out.

-### Act Two - Spar House Rock
+#### Scene 2: Spar House Rock

 The PCs travel to the exclusive Spar Club where they must sneak in and steal Mansar Dred's First Order landing FOB, a small token that will identify the PCs ship as one working on behalf of the First Order.
-The Spar, it turns out is the headquarters for a local crime boss -- complicating the mission.

-During the mission the PCs learn that Mansar Dred has betrayed the Crime Boss.
-Dropping the evidence in the hands of the Crime boss allows the PCs the leave with Mansar's fob, while Mansar is dragged into the gyser caverns, as a prisoner of the crime boss.
+However, while the PCs are sneaking into the club, there is a devasting attack by a combined force of local gangsters and First Order shock troopers.

+##### Planning

+There are a number of things the PCs can learn, as they quickly plan the heist.

+**Research**

+* Map (See Spar Club map)
+* Research can uncover the following extra points: +
+1) The spar is currently in an off season period as the soothing milky waters of the Foza Gan Volcanic streams are not currently at the ideal heat.
+2) Monitor droids lightly patrol the surrounding forest lands.
+These patrols are currently not operating at night.
+It should be possible to sneak into the spar under the cover of night without much risk of being discovered.
+3) While the spar club is currently quiet, the adjacement landing pad and storage buildings appear to be occupied by well armed "muscle".
+4) The Owner of the spar is Bruchon Balgarno, a minor crime boss.
+This explains why there is a larged number of armed heavies based next to the club.

-### Act Three: The big rescue
+### Act Two: The big rescue

 #### Scene 1 - Planning